ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 the OPC UA Specfication does not demand it.

 OK.
 There are a lot of information here and we need an example to explain it.
-In our example :ref:`hello_world` we created a folder for our string message:
+In our example :ref:`hello_world_server` we created a folder for our string message:

 .. code-block:: xml